Sweeteners/Baking Ingredients

 Not recommended

-Freezing is not necessary and can introduce moisture, leading to clumping.
+Freezing is not necessary and can introduce moisture, leading to clumping and hardening.
+It does not extend shelf life for safety.

 Signs of Spoilage